|Guide||♦||43 Triplogs||1 Topic|

-Starting at its southern terminus, we hiked north about 7 miles to the South Fork campground and trailhead.
+Starting at its southern terminus, we hiked north about 7 miles to the South Fork Campground and trailhead.

-This hike is listed as One-Way.
-When you hike several trails on a single "hike", log it with a generic name that describes the hike.
-Then link the trails traveled, check out the example
+When hiking several trails on a single "hike", log it with a generic name that describes the hike.
+Then link the trails traveled, check out the example.